8-Day Self-Drive Tour of Iceland's Ring Road with In-Depth South Coast Exploration

 Good to know

-Some optional activities might require you to have a valid driver's license, or you might need to send additional information to your travel planner.
-Please note that you might need to present medical documents should you choose to go snorkeling, and participants need to be comfortable in the water and be able to swim.
+Some optional activities, such as snowmobile and ATV tours, may require you to have a valid driver's license, or you might need to send additional information to your travel planner.
+Medical documents may be necessary for snorkeling, and participants should be comfortable swimming.

 Read more